Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation: Related Works

-Co-learning has also proven to be an effective approach in SSMIS \cite{wang2023mcf,gao2023correlation}.
-It typically involves two sub-networks with similar yet distinct architectures that generate pseudo-labels for each other, enabling both models to iteratively learn more representative features from unlabeled data.
-CrossTeaching\cite{luo2022semi} allows two distinct self-supervised networks to generate pseudo-labels for unlabeled samples and perform cross-pseudo supervision.
-Semi-CML\cite{zhang2023multi} proposed a semi-supervised contrastive mutual learning segmentation framework, which effectively leverages cross-modal information and prediction consistency between different modalities for mutual contrastive learning.
-SDCL\cite{song2024sdcl} introduces a new architecture consisting of one teacher model and two student models, designed to reduce errors during training by improving model collaboration and robustness.
+Similarly, co-learning has also proven to be an effective approach in SSMIS~\cite{wang2023mcf,gao2023correlation}.
+These methods typically employ two sub-networks, often with distinct architectures, to generate pseudo-labels for each other.
+This mutual supervision process enables the models to iteratively learn more representative features from unlabeled data.
+For instance, CrossTeaching~\cite{luo2022semi} leverages two architecturally different networks to perform cross-pseudo supervision.
+However, a key challenge for these frameworks is maintaining training stability.
+Without the grounding influence of a temporally-averaged teacher model, the pseudo-labels generated by the concurrently training networks can be noisy, potentially leading to error accumulation.